boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 This section defines the set of attributes that are included in an NRLP blob:

-Optional Parameter Flags:
+Optional Parameter Flags (OPF):
 : These flags indicate the presence of some optional paramters.
-The following flags are defined:
+The following flags are defined (from MSB to LSB):

     E:
     : When set to "1", this flag indicates the presence of Excess Information Rate (EIR).